ICWallis/T21-Tutorial-WellTestAnalysis/README.md

 **For more information, check out:**
 - A book co-authored by Katie with Sadiq Zarrouk that covers the theory and practice of geothermal well test analysis https://www.elsevier.com/books/geothermal-well-test-analysis/zarrouk/978-0-12-814946-1
-- A repository developed by Irene that contains Pythonic approaches to borehole image data analysis and geomechanics https://github.com/ICWallis/fractoolbox